tungphaam/cs506-final-project/README.md

 ### Feature Extraction

-To better analyze budget allocations, we extracted key features from the data:
+To better analyze budget allocations, I extracted key features from the data:
 - **Per Capital Spending:** Represents per capita spending for each year, to see how much the city spends per resident by department.
 - **Department-Specific Allocations:** Analyzes how much each department receives within total budget, both as an absolute amount and as a percentage of the total budget.
 - **Program-Level Expenditures:** Analyzes spending at the program level, which can provide insights into how much is allocated to specific initiatives or services within each department.